SecOpsPete/threat-hunting-scenarios/rdp-breach-hunt/README.md

 ### 🚩 Flag 10 – Exfiltration Attempt
 **MITRE Technique:** T1048.003 – Exfiltration Over Unencrypted Protocol

+The query isolates curl.exe network activity on port 8081.
+This directly exposes the attacker’s attempt to exfiltrate the staged archive to their server.

 **Finding:** `curl.exe` attempted to POST `backup_sync.zip` to `185.92.220.87:8081`.
 **KQL Query Used:**